Mountains in Uganda, at a glance

 Towering over the Uganda-Congo border, Mount Baker is locally known as ‘Kiyanja’.
 Retrace the footsteps of Italian mountaineer, Prince Luigi Amedeo, as you scramble to the …

 Hiking Mount Stanley

 The highest of six peaks in the Rwenzori mountain range, and the third-highest peak in Africa after Mount Kilimanjaro and Mount Kenya, Mount Stanley stands tall at 5,109 metres.

 Rwenzori Mountains Trekking Cost

 The cost of trekking in the Rwenzori Mountains depends on the length of your trek.
-At Brilliant, we offer 5, 10, 12, and 15-day trips to the Rwenzoris.
-By allowing us to organise …
+At Brilliant, we offer 2-12 day treks, and everything can be adjusted to suit you.

 Mount Elgon National Park

 A sleeping giant has towered over the Kenyan-Ugandan border for thousands of years.
 The Bagisu tribe revere Mount Elgon as the physical manifestation of their founding father, …

 Mount Elgon is known for its tremendous size and its excellent hiking trails.
 Mount Elgon has the largest surface area of any extinct volcano in the world.

 Trekking at Elgon requires no specialist climbing equipment, and this makes it a popular alternative to trekking in the Rwenzori Mountains.